duranserkan/DRN-Project/DRN.Framework.Hosting/README.md

 ## Introduction
 DRN.Framework.Hosting package provides practical, effective distributed application hosting code with sensible defaults, configuration options.

 This package manages configuration, logging, http server (Kestrel) codes and configuration.
-Since each distributed app at least requires endpoints to support health checking, this packages assumes each distributed application is also a web application.
+Since each distributed app at least requires an endpoint to support health checking, this packages assumes each distributed application is also a web application.

 ### QuickStart: Basics